Adam Murray: Transition period

 His career stalled whilst he struggled with alcohol addiction problems whilst only 21-years old.
-Murray was able to gain treatment at the Priory Hospital in 2003 and made a swift return to football after four weeks of treatment.
+Murray was able to gain treatment at the Priory Hospital in 2003.
+He made a swift return to football after four weeks of treatment.
 He started the 2003–04 season on loan at Kidderminster Harriers in the Third Division.
-However he was released from Derby County in November 2003 after having already been transfer-listed in the summer by new Derby manager George Burley.
+However, he was released from Derby County in November 2003 after having already been transfer-listed in the summer by new Derby manager George Burley.
 Murray joined Notts County in 2003 after leaving Derby County, during this transition period he played twice in a one-week non-contract spell with Conference club Burton Albion, before returning to Notts County.
 In January 2004, Murray rejoined Kidderminster Harriers and was a regular in their side until the end of the season.
 He was released by Kidderminster because of what director of football Jan Mølby said were "financial reasons".

 Mansfield Town

 In June 2004, he joined Mansfield Town following "lengthy talks with Stags boss Keith Curle".
-However Curle departed in November and Murray later admitted that he "didn’t really get on with [Curle's successor] Carlton Palmer at all".
+However, Curle departed in November, and Murray later admitted that he "didn't really get on with [Curle's successor] Carlton Palmer at all".
 He scored five goals in 37 games.

 Carlisle United

 Murray moved on to Brunton Park in March 2005 after Carlisle United manager Paul Simpson succeeded in his fourth attempt to sign him.
 He played ten games in what remained of the 2004–05 season, helping United to qualify for the Conference National play-offs in third-place.
 He was an unused substitute in the play-off final as Carlisle returned to the Football League with a 1–0 victory over Stevenage Borough at the Britannia Stadium.
-Murray scored three goals in 42 appearances during the 2005–06 season, including the equalising goal in the 2006 Football League Trophy Final against Swansea City at the Millennium Stadium.
-However his side went on to lose 2–1.
+Murray scored three goals in 42 appearances during the 2005–06 season, including the equalising goal in the 2006 Football League Trophy final against Swansea City at the Millennium Stadium.
+However, his side went on to lose 2–1.
 Carlisle won promotion as champions of League Two.
 On 10 August 2006, Murray handed in a transfer request to new manager Neil McDonald, after he failed to appear in Carlisle's opening two League One games of the 2006–07 season.